 The Irish were among the first European settlers in Australia and contributed substantially to the development of contemporary Australian society.
 Irish migration has been almost continuous throughout the period of European settlement of Australia.
 Among the very first Irish settlers were 155 convicts from County Cork who arrived in Sydney in 1791.
 In addition to convicts, more than 300,000 other Irish settlers migrated to Australia between 1840 and 1914.
 In the 2011 Census, nearly 2.1 million Australians indicated they had some Irish ancestry.

 Although Ireland is not a major source country for international students, both governments are supportive of the development of the bilateral research relationship.
 The Irish Research Council for the Humanities and Social Sciences (IRCHSS) has developed a relationship with its counterpart in Australia, the Academy for the Humanities.
 University College Dublin hosts the Keith Cameron Chair of Australian History, which was established in 1985.
-The 2014 Chair is Dr Jeff Kildea.
+The 2015 Chair is Professor Erik Eklund.

 High level visits